awsdocs/aws-single-sign-on-user-guide/doc_source/user-device-registration.md

 # Registering a device for MFA<a name="user-device-registration"></a>

-Use the following procedure within the user portal to register your new device for multi\-factor authentication \(MFA\)\.
+Use the following procedure within the AWS access portal to register your new device for multi\-factor authentication \(MFA\)\.

 **Note**
 We recommend that you first download the appropriate Authenticator app onto your device before starting the steps in this procedure\.
 For a list of apps that you can use for MFA devices, see [Authenticator apps](mfa-types-apps.md)\.

 **To register your device for use with MFA**

-1. Sign in to your user portal\.
-For more information, see [Signing in to the user portal](howtosignin.md)\.
+1. Sign in to your AWS access portal\.
+For more information, see [Signing in to the AWS access portal](howtosignin.md)\.

 1. Near the top\-right of the page, choose **MFA devices**\.